-The past 1 to 2 decades of supervising rehab programs for patients has taught me that while strengthening the muscles often helps the muscular stability of the joint, sometimes it fails.
+The past one to two decades of supervising rehab programs for patients has taught me that while strengthening the muscles often helps the muscular stability of the spine, sometimes it fails.
 Why?
 The muscles are controlled by nerves.
 While much of traditional medicine has focused on big problems in nerves that can be picked up on static imaging, like MRI, or on electrical tests, like an EMG (electromyogram-a test where needles are inserted into the muscles), the more recent research shows that a lot can go wrong with nerves that is generally invisible to these tests.
 This smaller amount of spinal nerve-root irritation can wreak havoc with the muscles by shutting parts of them down.
 This problem, despite the research, largely is ignored by physicians.
-This is because our medical care system isn't yet focused on detecting these smoldering nerve issues.
+This is because our medical-care system isn't yet focused on detecting these smoldering nerve issues.

 When a part of a muscle gets shut down by nerves, it may not be responsive to strength training.
-These shut down muscle areas are called trigger points.
+These shut-down muscle areas are called trigger points.
 An easy way to get rid of these tight and weak areas of the muscle is trigger point massage, or direct pressure on the area.
-When this fails, a trigger point injection or dry needling of the spot (IMS or intramuscular stimulation) is often the answer.
+When this fails, a trigger point injection, or dry needling of the spot (IMS, or intramuscular stimulation), is often the answer.
 In our experience, this can allow that part of the muscle to work again and start helping the joint to stabilize.
 This concept is discussed further in the "Neuromuscular" chapter.

 I can't emphasize enough that if traditional physical therapy fails, you must look at whether you have nerve and muscle problems.
-You may believe that you have no spinal nerve problems, but it's more likely than not that you do and just don't know it!
+You may believe that you have no spinal-nerve problems, but it's more likely than not that you do and just don't know it!

-Why Can't Strong Muscles Substitute for a Bad Ligament Stability System?
+Why Can't Strong Back Muscles Substitute for a Bad Ligament-Stability System?

-If your joint has one or more loose ligaments, maybe you can just get stronger by doing lots of physical therapy and that will suffice.
+If your back has one or more loose ligaments, maybe you can just get stronger by doing lots of physical therapy and that will suffice.
 After all, can't the muscles just substitute for the loose ligaments?
-As discussed, there are two types of stability systems, the fine-tuning is provided by the muscles while the ligaments prevent serious abnormal joint movements that can lead to catastrophic joint damage.
-If the ligaments are stretched out a little bit, but still intact, the muscles may be able to substitute and protect the joint in most situations.
-However, if the ligaments are stretched or damaged so that they allow bigger abnormal motions in the joint, no amount of muscular stability will help.
-In the end, while having stronger stability muscles may help reduce some of the wear and tear, the joint will still get into abnormal alignments that will lead to accumulated damage.
-So if ligaments are stretched, it's best to tighten them (this can often be done without surgery-see the section on regenerative medicine), and if they're completely torn and retracted, the only option may be to surgically replace the ligament.
+As discussed, there are two types of stability systems, the fine-tuning is provided by the muscles while the ligaments prevent serious abnormal movements that can lead to catastrophic spinal damage.
+If the ligaments are stretched out a little bit, but still intact, the muscles may be able to substitute and protect the spine in most situations.
+However, if the ligaments are stretched or damaged so that they allow bigger abnormal motions in the spine, no amount of muscular stability will help.
+In the end, while having stronger stability muscles may help reduce some of the wear and tear, the spine will still get into abnormal alignments that will lead to accumulated damage.
+So if ligaments are stretched, it's best to tighten them, and this can often be done without surgery (see the section on regenerative medicine), though rarely, if they're completely torn and retracted, the only option may be surgery.

-How Do I Know if I Have a Stability Problem and What Can I Do to Help It?
+How Do I Know if I Have a Spinal-Stability Problem, and What Can I Do to Help It?

-How do you know if you have a stability problem?
-Patients often complain of popping or cracking in the spine or joints.
-They may at times feel sudden shifts in the spine or affected joint.
-For example, when performing cutting exercises, they may feel their knee "give way."
-In the neck, patients may feel that by the afternoon or evening they have a "heavy head."
-In other patients, there may be no perceptible sense of instability or popping/cracking in the joint, just joint pain or swelling after activity.
+How do you know if you have a spinal-stability problem?
+Patients often complain of popping or cracking in the spine.
+They may at times feel sudden shifts in the spine.
+For example, in the neck, patients may feel that by the afternoon or evening they have a "heavy head."
+In other patients, there may be no perceptible sense of instability or popping/cracking in the spine, just pain or swelling after activity.
 These patients usually have smaller amounts of microinstability.